AliYcll/e-commerce/README.md

 2. Fork the repo and create a `feature/your-feature-name` branch.
 3. Commit your changes following **Conventional Commits** (e.g., `feat: add wishlist`).
 4. Submit a **Pull Request**.

 ---

+## ⚠️ Disclaimer

+This project is for educational purposes and was developed with the assistance of AI.

+---